 Those who know Smith’s story will usually favor his stubborn persistence in securing an internship at Bell Labs.
 He applied for the position while in High School and was told the program was intended for college students.
 That didn’t stop Smith, who ended up calling the assistant every day and then every week for months before finally landing the gig.
 That summer he developed a reliability test for semiconductors.

 He went on to earn his B.S. in Chemical Engineering from Cornell University and his MBA from Columbia Business School.
 Perchance, and with a little reluctance, he accepted a job offer at Goldman Sachs where he began his foray into investment banking.

-At the peak of Industry 4.0 Robert had two major advantages: given his background in technology he had an innate understanding for how it could change the landscape of business and he was the only one who had this perspective in his field.
-Robert Smith was the first and arguable the only person at Goldman Sachs who could work on technology mergers and acquisitions.
+At the peak of Industry 4.0 Robert had two major advantages: first given his background in technology he had an innate understanding for how it could change how we do business and secondly, he was the only one who had this perspective in his field.
+Robert Smith was the first and arguably the only person at Goldman Sachs who could work on technology mergers and acquisitions.

 Originality is an act of creative destruction.

 “If you’re gonna make connections which are innovative,” Steve Jobs said back in 1982, “you have to not have the same bag of experience as everyone else does”.